canallc/sqlite-electron-angular-loopback/README.md

 # sqlite-electron-angular-loopback

 This is a quick-start project using the SEAL (SQLite, Electron, Angular, and Loopback) stack.
+For more information on the SEAL stack, go [here](https://canallc.github.io/sqlite-electron-angular-loopback/ "SEAL Stack").

 To get started: